marklangbehn/pbase-rpm-installer/README.md

 ```

 #### VirtualBox dependencies
-Install the EPEL repo first to provide the 'dkms' library.
 Then install the pbase-preconfig-virtualbox the package and reboot to activate the VirtualBox environment variables.
 Select the host VirtualBox application's menu item: Devices > Insert the Guest Additions CD Image.
 This will bring up the "Run" dialog in the guest.
 Follow the prompts to complete the kernel rebuild.
 Finally, reboot your VirtualBox guest VM to see the Guest Additions running.
 ```
-yum -y install pbase-epel
 yum -y install pbase-preconfig-virtualbox
 ```